-This course is going to break down the art of dialogue, whether you’re writing a short funny exchange (“You’re gonna need a bigger boat.”), a long intense scene (“I’m going to make him an offer he can’t refuse.”), or romance (“You had me at hello.”).
+This course by Brooke Fossey is going to break down the art of dialogue, whether you’re writing a short funny exchange (“You’re gonna need a bigger boat.”), a long intense scene (“I’m going to make him an offer he can’t refuse.”), or romance (“You had me at hello.”).
 We’ll learn how the best movies and books use dialogue for character, plot, and emotional impact—and then we’ll put your newfound knowledge to work in your current draft.
 Those early to the craft will benefit from the basics, while seasoned writers will appreciate the more nuisance pointers.
 Bring along a chatty scene and a red pen.

 The Big Picture: Mapping Out Your Novel with Story Grid Techniques

 So you’ve written your 120,000-word masterpiece.
 Your writing group says your scenes are awesome, and when agents and editors read the first fifty pages of your manuscript, they request more.
 But in the end, your work ends up in their rejection pile.
 What happened?
 And how do you break through to the next level?
 Story Grid techniques can help.
-In this 1 ½ hour hands-on workshop, you’ll learn how to map out a story you’ve already written so that you can revise with purpose.
+In this 1 ½ hour hands-on workshop by Leslie Lutz, you’ll learn how to map out a story you’ve already written so that you can revise with purpose.